serhieiev/DevOps-GL-BaseCamp/README.md

  - harden_non_pam that use regexp to adjust `/etc/pam.d/common-password` file in order to harden users’ passwords

-The results of execution `ansible-playbook playbook.yml` can be found on the [asciinema](https://asciinema.org/a/552387)
+The results of execution `ansible-playbook playbook.yml` can be found on the asciinema: https://asciinema.org/a/552387